-January is Cervical Health Awareness Month – Send Someone With Cancer A Healthy Cancer Gift Box From Rock The Treatment
+January is Cervical Health Awareness Month – Send Someone With Cancer A Helpful Gift Box From Rock The Treatment

 We all know someone with cancer and have heard, if not seen firsthand, how difficult it can be to get through treatments like chemotherapy and radiation.
 January is already a difficult month for many people – the post-holiday blues can set in, especially this year when so many are isolated because of Covid-19.

 January is Cervical Health Awareness Month, which makes now a good time to share some information about cervical cancer and how you might reduce your risk of getting it.

 Cancer starts when cells grow out of control.
 Cervical cancer starts in cells lining the cervix, which is the lower part of the uterus.
 The endocervix is the cervical opening that leads to the uterus, which contains glandular cells.
 The ectocervix is the outer part of the cervix that the doctor examines when you have a gynecological exam.
 The ectocervix contains squamous cells.

 These cells meet in a cervical location called the transformative zone.
 Most cervical cancer begins in the transformative zone.
 Cervical cancer begins with pre-cancerous cells that can but don’t always grow into invasive cancer.